Structures of elastoinertial turbulence in pipe flow: Conclusions

 \section{Conclusions}

 In the present study, we reveal the dominant well-defined structures underlying the dynamics of elastoinertial turbulence (EIT) in axisymmetric pipe flow using a viscoelastic variant of spectral proper orthogonal decomposition (VESPOD).
 The VESPOD enables us to perform modal decomposition of velocity and polymeric stress fields together and identify coherently evolving mode structures that contribute the most to the total mechanical energy of the dynamics of EIT.
 The leading eigenvalue of the VESPOD spectrum contains most of the mechanical energy and hence dominates its dynamics.
 The leading eigenvalue of the VESPOD energy spectrum of each wavenumber ($\kappa$) structure exhibits three distinct peaks.
 Further analysis of the mode structures corresponding to these peaks reveals three distinct families of well-defined traveling waves, which are characterized by their wave speed, dominate the dynamics of elastoinertial turbulence in axisymmetric pipe flow.
 The higher wavenumber structures ($\kappa \geq 2$) of each family of traveling wave are harmonics of their respective fundamental waves ($\kappa=1$).
 The radial velocity component of these traveling waves contains large-scale structures spanning the radial direction, however the polymeric stress field contains thin-sheets of high stress fluctuations localized at the critical layers of the traveling waves.
+The critical layers contain hyperbolic stagnation points (in the reference frame moving with the wave speeds), which lead to the emergence of thin polymeric sheets.
+The substantial portion of fluctuations in EIT travel downstream with the three wave speeds as the form of highly coherent traveling wave structures and the radial positions corresponding to their critical layers are the preferred locations for the formation of thin sheets in the polymeric stress field.
 Further, the polymeric sheets of a given traveling wave confine the polymeric sheets of immediately faster wave, leading to a nested arrangement of the polymeric sheets.
-At larger values of the Reynolds numbers and Weissenberg numbers, along with three families of traveling waves, there also emerge non-harmonic traveling waves having energy content comparable to the harmonic waves.
+At larger values of the Reynolds numbers and Weissenberg numbers, the EIT dynamics becomes more chaotic, leading to the emerge of non-harmonic traveling waves, along with the three families of harmonic traveling waves, having energy content comparable to the harmonic waves.